instructure/instructure-ui/packages/ui-themeable/README.md

 ### Using theme variables in CSS

-Note: Don't worry about scoping your CSS variables (the [ui-themable](#ui-themeable) library will take care of that for you):
+Note: Don't worry about scoping your CSS variables (the [ui-themeable](#ui-themeable) library will take care of that for you):

 ```css
 .root {